nos111/git-challenge/README.md

 ### Welcome to the git challenge, A series of challenges designed to help you learn git and improve your git skills.

+IMPORTANT: WHEN YOU FORK DON"T SELECT "Copy only main branch".
+OTHERWISE YOU WON"T GET THE BRANCHES OF THE CHALLENGES.

 # Challenges
 The challenges cover the following topics:
 1. Find local changes.